Boston University Chobanian & Avedisian School of Medicine

 What is this online training about?

-SCOPE of Pain is a series of continuing medical education/continuing nursing education activities designed to help you safely and effectively manage patients with acute and/or chronic pain, when appropriate, with opioid analgesics.
-Our program consists of a free 2-module, case-based online activity and live conferences held around the US.
-Through the case of Kathy James, a 32-year-old who has a displaced right femoral neck fracture due to a motor vehicle crash, you'll learn how to
+SCOPE of Pain is a series of continuing education activities designed to help you safely and effectively manage patients with acute and/or chronic pain, when appropriate, with opioid analgesics.
+Through the case of Hazel Carter, a 36-year-old who has a displaced right femoral neck fracture due to a motor vehicle crash, you'll learn how to:

 Who is this for?